 Taking control of your privacy doesn't have to mean making tradeoffs.
 With DuckDuckGo, privacy can be your default, seamlessly.
 For over a decade, we've been building our product, creating new privacy technology, and working with policymakers to make online privacy simple and accessible for all.
 Tens of millions of people use our free, all-in-one app to stay private online.

 While privacy and security are not the same, if your accounts are not secured, your privacy is at risk.
 That’s why we also recommend you take these additional, simple steps to increase your security:

-Software on devices like phones, tablets and computers gets out-of-date over time, and old software can contain security bugs or settings that leak personal data.
-To reduce your exposure to these privacy risks, check for updates to your apps and operating systems, and even better, set them to update automatically.
+Update your software — Your device operating systems get out-of-date over time, and old software can contain security bugs that could leak personal data.
+Set your devices (and the apps on them) them to update automatically.
 That way you'll always have the latest, safest versions.

 Use a password manager — Have you ever used the same password on more than one website?
 If the answer's yes, then your privacy may be compromised due to data leaks.
 The fix is easy: start creating unique passwords for every website you use.
 That may sound like a lot of work, but it’s not when you use a password manager.
 Password managers generate and store secure passwords for you automatically.
 Many browsers – including the DuckDuckGo browser! – now have them built-in.
 You can also use tools like Dashlane or 1Password, which work across multiple browsers.